Dervilla M. X. Donnelly: Later life and death

+Donnelly died at St. James's Hospital on 14 November 2024, at the age of 94.

 Awards

-Professor Donnelly was awarded UCD's Charter Day medal in December 2000, for her contribution to the country and the university.
+Donnelly was awarded UCD's Charter Day medal in December 2000, for her contribution to the country and the university.
 In the same year she received the Boyle-Higgins gold medal award from the Institute of Chemistry of Ireland, awarded for "an outstanding and internationally recognised research contribution to the advancement of chemistry".

 The Women in Science and Technology (WITS) inaugural Lifetime Achievement award was presented to Professor Donnelly in June 2011.

 In 2017 Professor Donnelly became the first woman to receive the Royal Irish Academy's highest honour, the Cunningham Medal, which recognises "outstanding contributions to scholarship and the objectives of the Academy".